What's the Best Magnesium for Constipation?

 When you’re dealing with the discomfort of constipation, it’s tempting to take a large dose of magnesium hoping for fast relief.
 But this approach often backfires, leading to cramping and urgent trips to the bathroom.
 That’s why health providers recommend you “start low and go slow.”
 Begin with the lowest recommended dose for the type of magnesium you’ve chosen.
 Give it a day or two to see how your body reacts.
 If you don’t get results and aren’t experiencing side effects, you can gradually increase the amount until you find what works for you.
 This careful approach helps you find effective relief without the extra discomfort.

-When to Take Magnesium for the Best Results
+When Should You Take Magnesium for the Best Results?

 Timing can make a big difference in your results.
 For constipation relief, many people find it best to take their magnesium supplement in the evening, about an hour before bed.
 This timing allows the magnesium to work overnight, often leading to a comfortable bowel movement in the morning.
 No matter when you take it, always drink a full, 8-ounce glass of water with your dose.
 Water is crucial because it helps the magnesium pull fluid into your intestines, which is the key to how it softens stool and promotes regularity.
 Taking it on an empty stomach may also speed up its effects.